OLED Display

 BASICS PRIMER

-Unlike traditional LCD (Liquid Crystal Displays), which rely on a uniform backlight, each pixel in an OLED(Organic Light-Emitting Diode) display emits its own light.
+Unlike traditional LCD (Liquid Crystal Displays), which rely on a uniform backlight, each pixel in an OLED (Organic Light-Emitting Diode) display emits its own light.
 This makes color contrasts look very vibrant.
-Typically, LCDs used for minimal projects, such as the HD44780 based LCD2004, have convenient built-in features such as “auto increment after read/write”.
+Typically, LCDs used for minimal projects, such as the HD44780 based LCD2004, have convenient built-in features such as "auto increment after read/write".
 On these LCDs, characters and symbols can be placed at pre-encoded dot-matrix blocks within the display.

-I use the Adafruit 2.7” Monochrome 128x64 OLED Display Module.
-This display offers both SPI and 8-bit parallel mode(6800 and 8080).
-Since my build is relatively slow(At least compared to commercial MCUs), I use the parallel mode; 6800 specifically since it’s simpler and more common than 8080.
-The display is driven by the Solomon Systech SSD1325 OLED driver and uses 3V logic HIGH, so I use some level shifters to step down the 5V voltage coming from other parts of the CPU into the displays’ 3V input pins.
-The LOW input(3.3V) of the level shifters comes from a very convenient 3.3V output from the SD card reader.
+I use the Adafruit 2.7” Monochrome 128x64 OLED display module.
+It has both SPI and 8-bit parallel modes (6800 and 8080).
+Since my build is relatively slow (at least compared to commercial MCUs), I use the parallel mode; 6800 specifically since it’s simpler and more common than 8080.
+The display is driven by the Solomon Systech SSD1325 OLED driver and uses 3V logic HIGH, so I use some level shifters to step down the 5V voltage coming from other parts of the CPU into the display’s 3V input pins.

 Implementation